 Cost: $179 per month

-The Power Couple is a new wedding planning subscription, founded by “it” wedding industry professional Jacquelyn Aleece and launched by The Wedding Plan & Company.
+The Power Couple is a wedding planning subscription, founded by “it” wedding industry professional Jacquelyn Aleece and launched by The Wedding Plan & Company.
 From the company’s team of wedding pros, each couple is partnered with one dedicated wedding planner who provide a once-a-month virtual wedding planning session.
 The personalized guidance is coupled with a customized digital online planning dashboard so you are sure to stay on track with personal support throughout your wedding planning.
 They are there to give you the 411 on how to choose a wedding DJ or the right photographer, or to simply answer any random questions you’ve acquired as you plan on your own.
-You can even bundle Month-Of Coordination into your subscription to have your same dedicated wedding planner by your side on wedding day.
-The cost is $179 per month through automatic subscription, but the silver lining is that your subscription auto-cancels on wedding day so you don’t have to worry about forgetting to cancel or being charged after your big day.
+You can also bundle Month-Of Coordination into your subscription to have your same dedicated wedding planner by your side on wedding day.
+The cost without coordination is $179 per month through automatic subscription, but the silver lining is that your subscription auto-cancels on wedding day so you don’t have to worry about forgetting to cancel or being charged after your big day.

-Although not a wedding app by design, if you’re working on your millionth to-do list for the big day, Thomas Waters of The Renaissance in Richmond, Virginia recommends AnyList, a simple app that you can download right to your phone or desktop.
+Although not a wedding app by design, if you’re working on your millionth to-do list for the big day, Thomas Waters of The Renaissance in Richmond, Virginia recommends AnyList, a simple app that you can download right to your phone.
 Best of all?
 It’s free!
 “It allows you to custom create to-do lists that you can then share with friends and family, so it’s perfect if you’re splitting the responsibilities with your partner and want to keep track of who is doing what,” he says.
-“Better yet, you can add pictures to your to-dos to help clarify and illustrate what’s needed.”
+“Better yet, you can add pictures to your to-dos to help clarify and illustrate what’s needed,” with the premium subscription.
+For 9.99/year, you can access AnyList on your computer.

 Carats & Cake